Large Language Models, Spring 2026

 Lectures

-There is lecture slot for LLMs each week:
+There are two lecture slots for LLMs each week (3 hours total):

 In-person and Zoom